 What does a town of 3,000 do with “gently used” Christmas trees?
 We throw a party with a bonfire of course!
-Spontaneous Combustion is a community celebration, which features a bonfire and fireworks, as well as beverage and chili sales to benefit the Summit Nordic Ski Club, which has been providing access to Nordic skiing for Summit County’s youth for nearly 50 years.
+Spontaneous Combustion is a community celebration, which features a bonfire and fireworks, as well as beverage (including beer from Outer Range Brewing Co.) and chili sales to benefit the Summit Nordic Ski Club, which has been providing access to Nordic skiing for Summit County’s youth for nearly 50 years.

 Saturday, January 26, 2019